StevenDeFalco/predictMLB/README.md

 ### `main.py`

-In the main script itself, I instantiate a `apscheduler.BackgroundScheduler` which I use to add a recurring cron event for 9:30 am ET everyday which calls the `check_and_predict` function from `predict.py`.
+In the main script itself, I instantiate a `apscheduler.BlockingScheduler` which I use to add a recurring cron event for 9:30 am ET everyday which calls the `check_and_predict` function from `predict.py`.
 All that this script does is schedules that process for everyday at 9:30, waits for it to complete and schedules it again for the next day.

 ### `predict.py`

 In this module, first a new `apscheduler.BackgroundScheduler` is instantiated and then `check_and_predict` is ran.
 First it will run a function called `load_unchecked_predictions_from_excel` which, intuitively, loads predictions stored in the predictions sheet that haven't yet been checked for accuracy.
 This function checks whether the predictions were correct, and upon completion of this check will send a tweet summarizing number correct vs. wrong and additonally will highlight an upset that I had predicted correctly, if there is one of note (i.e. a betting underdog defeats a favorite).
 Next `generate_daily_predictions` is called and this function will load any tweets that need to be sent that day which are in the sheet already and it will add those to the daily schedule of tweets, it will additionally make predictions on all remaining games and those to the tweet schedule as well.
 Then throughout the day, the schedule will fork new processes to prepare and send tweets at their scheduled time (1 hour before gametime).
-Before tweets are sent, they must be run through the `prep_tweet.py` file which ensures that the odds are updated at least once within the hour and if not will update them; I limit my system to 1 odds request per hour because I use an API for that with a monthly request limit.
+Before tweets are sent, they must be run through the `prep_tweet.py` file which ensures that the odds were updated within the last 15 minutes and if not will update them; I limit my system to 1 odds request per 15 minutes because I use an API for that with a monthly request limit.

 ## Conclusion